-Creaform started in 2002 as a service bureau offering 3D scanning and reverse engineering services.
-The 3D scanner company launched its first hardware product, the HandySCAN, in 2005, with a software which was then called VXscan.
 Creaform headquarters are based near Québec City, Canada.
+The 3D scanner company launched its first hardware product, the HandySCAN, in 2005, with software which was then called VXscan.

 Creaform’s mission is to develop, manufacture and market cutting-edge portable 3D measurement systems which increase productivity.
 Through its expertise, Creaform helps companies from the manufacturing industry to create, simulate, verify, and collaborate in 3D.
 In 2013, Creaform reported annual sales of around $52 million.